storageos/storageos.github.io/_docs/concepts/ha.md

 trip on writes.

 The basic model for StorageOS replication is of a master volume with distributed replicas.
-Each volume can replicated between 0 and 5 times, which are provisioned to 0 to 5 nodes, up to the number of remaining nodes in the cluster.
+Each volume can be replicated between 0 and 5 times, which are provisioned to 0 to 5 nodes, up to the number of remaining nodes in the cluster.

 In this diagram, the master volume `D` was created on node 1, and two replicas,